List of awards and nominations received by FKA Twigs: Billboard Music Awards

 The Billboard Music Awards are held to honor artists for commercial performance in the U.S., based on record charts published by Billboard magazine.

 Brit Award

 The Brit Awards are the British Phonographic Industry's (BPI) annual pop music awards.

 British Fashion Awards

 The Fashion Awards is a ceremony held annually in the United Kingdom since 1989 to showcase both British and international individuals and businesses who have made the most outstanding contributions to the fashion industry during the year.

 Glamour Awards

 The Glamour Awards are presented annually by the Glamour magazine to women in a variety of fields.

+Golden Raspberry Awards

+The Golden Raspberry Awards are awarded annually by the Golden Raspberry Foundation to honor the worst of cinematic failures.

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences of the United States to recognize outstanding achievement in the music industry.

 Note: Jesse Kanda, the art director of LP1 was nominated for Best Recording Package at the 57th Annual Grammy Awards.